offchan42/vimrc/README.md

 5. I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960)
 (it's free and awesome font for writing and programming).
-The Awesome vimrc is already setup to try to use it.
+The Ultimate vimrc is already setup to try to use it.
 I suggest you to download the font from this less troublesome repository: https://github.com/adobe-fonts/source-code-pro